Skip to content

 34. Common Shelduck

-During winter months, it also ventures into Maghreb.
-Fossil bones discovered from Dorkovo (Bulgaria) are believed to belong this bird’s species as well – Balcanas pliocaenica.
+During winter months, it also ventures into the Maghreb.
+Fossil bones discovered from Dorkovo (Bulgaria) are also believed to belong to this bird’s species – Balcanas pliocaenica.

-The Common Shelduck has a large body with short legs and wings that enable it for powerful flight capabilities during migratory seasons along with long bills perfect for digging up food sources such as mollusks or aquatic vegetation habits these birds have adapted over time in wetland habitats they inhabit making them an essential part of many ecosystems around Europe and Asia.Scientific classification:
+The Common Shelduck has a large body with short legs and wings that enable it to have powerful flight capabilities during migratory seasons, along with long bills perfect for digging up food sources such as molluscs or aquatic vegetation habits

 35. Wandering Albatross